State of the Art in Text Classification for South Slavic Languages: Fine-Tuning or Prompting?: Results

 The sentiment identification ParlaSent and the topic classification ParlaCAP benchmark families comprise test datasets in South Slavic languages and English that were constructed with the same methodology.
 Thus, they also allow for a comparison of the performance of the LLMs on English, a highly resourced language, with South Slavic languages, which are significantly less represented in the pretraining and instruction-tuning datasets used to develop large language models.

-As shown in Figures \ref{fig:sent-gpt-comparison} and \ref{fig:parlacap-gpt-comparison}, LLMs generally perform worse on Bosnian compared to other languages.
-However, as shown in Table \ref{tab:sent-en-vs-south-slavic}, the differences in macro-F1 scores between English and the average of macro-F1 scores for South Slavic languages are relatively small for sentiment identification, ranging from 2 to 7 points.
+As shown in Table \ref{tab:sent-en-vs-south-slavic}, the differences in macro-F1 scores between English and the average of macro-F1 scores for South Slavic languages are relatively small for sentiment identification, ranging from 2 to 7 points.
 For topic classification, the performance gap is slightly larger, ranging from 3 to 10 points.
 This is likely due to the increased difficulty of the task, which involves greater label granularity: 22 labels compared to just 3 in sentiment classification.
 These findings partially confirm hypothesis H2, which stated that LLMs, when used in a zero-shot setup, perform comparably on text classification tasks in South Slavic languages as they do on English.

-Interestingly, even the open-source LLaMA 3.3 model -- reported to support only eight languages, excluding the South Slavic group -- does not show a substantial performance drop when applied to South Slavic languages compared to English.
+Interestingly, even the open-weight LLaMA 3.3 model -- reported to support only eight languages, excluding the South Slavic group -- does not show a substantial performance drop when applied to South Slavic languages compared to English.